Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Introduction

 \subsection{Objectives}

-The objectives of this study are (i) to provide a quantitative prognostic assessment of energy transfers between the background internal wavefield and the mesoscale eddy field that are the result of the mesoscale inducing momentum flux anomalies in the background wavefield and (ii) to compare those prognostic estimates with field data from the Local Dynamics Experiment reported in \cite{polzin2010mesoscale}.
-These energy transfers are made permanent through a nonlinear relaxation process.
-The result is nearly that of \cite{M76}.
-However, \cite{M76}'s presentation, which invokes a perturbation expansion and variational calculus, can be substantially simplified.
-The essential result requires little more than algebra.
-We present that algebra within this Introduction to demystify the rest of the paper.
+The objectives of this study are (i) to provide a quantitative prognostic assessment of energy transfers between the background internal wavefield and the mesoscale eddy field that are the result of the mesoscale inducing momentum flux anomalies in the background wavefield, (ii) to compare those prognostic estimates with field data from the Local Dynamics Experiment reported in \cite{polzin2010mesoscale} and (iii) to sketch a physically plausible characterization of enstrophy dissipation in which we ground the effort with potential vorticity fluxes and enstrophy production estimates using data from this same experiment \citep{BOB86}.
+This last effort leads us to a plausible set of physics that defines the vertical wavenumber bandwidth of the regional internal wave spectrum.